Brief answers are provided here; more information is available by clicking on each question.

 Is there a minimum GPA required for admission?

-When are School Psychology classes offered?
+When are school psychology classes offered?

-- In the Fall and Spring semesters, each course meets once a week, either from 4:30 pm to 7:00 pm, or from 7:15 pm to 9:45 pm.
+• In the fall and spring semesters, each course meets once a week, either from 4:30 pm to 7:00 pm, or from 7:15 pm to 9:45 pm.

-- In the Summer sessions, each 3 unit course meets twice per week either from 4:00 pm to 7:00 pm, or from 7:15 pm to 10:15 pm.
+• During the summer sessions, each 3-unit course meets twice per week either from 4:00 pm to 7:00 pm, or from 7:15 pm to 10:15 pm.

-- 500 hour practicum experiences in Year 2 are typically two days per week.
+• 500 hour practicum experiences in Year 2 are typically two days per week.

-- View Academic Calendar
+• View LMU's Academic Calendar

 What is the difference between the online program and the on-campus program?